 - Cash Receipt Journal

-Is a special journal used to record all cash payments of expenses and/or collection of receivables.
-Entries can be in forms of Cash Sales, Sale of an asset for cash, Collection from Customers, Collection of interest, dividend, rent etc
+This is a special journal used to record all cash payments of expenses and/or collection of receivables.
+Entries can be in forms of Cash Sales, Sale of an asset for cash, Collection from Customers, Collection of interest, dividend, rent, etc.

 - Cash Disbursement Journal